enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 ## Additional resource

-Karen Dillon, the co-author of the latest book on [Jobs to Be Done](https://www.thisisproductmanagement.com/episodes/jobs-to-be-done/), shares some excellent strategies for utilising the framework to build successful products.
+Karen Dillon, the co-author of the latest book on [Jobs to Be Done](https://www.thisisproductmanagement.com/episodes/jobs-to-be-done/) with Clayton Christensen, shares some excellent strategies for utilising the framework to build successful products.

 Check out this episode from the [podcast](https://www.thisisproductmanagement.com/episodes/jobs-to-be-done/) This is Product Management.